mickley/EMU/EMU-Analysis/Analyses/Fenton Hypotheses/Within-Transect_Models.md

 1. The woods VWC should increase (wetter) from 1 to 4, moving down the hill (no, but heterogeneity)
 2. The meadow VWC should increase (wetter) from 1 to 4, moving into the swamp (yes)
 3. The woods temperature should get cooler from 1 to 4, moving down the hill (no)
-4. There should be no difference in PAR, or in temperature @ the meadow
+4. There should be no difference in PFD, or in temperature @ the meadow
-    1. In fact, there are slight gradients in PAR in both sites, especially the meadow
+    1. In fact, there are slight gradients in PFD in both sites, especially the meadow
     2. No differences in temp at the meadow
 5. Humidity is unclear, but perhaps it would mirror soil moisture patterns
     1. No gradient, but some heterogeneity (in the meadow)